Tylenol Autism Lawsuit

 Instead, the defending parties in Tylenol autism/ADHD lawsuits are the retailers that sell generic store brands of acetaminophen, including Osco, Safeway, Walgreens, Walmart, and CVS.

-These dangerous drug lawsuits seek to hold these companies liable for injuries from taking their Tylenol or acetaminophen products.
+These acetaminophen lawsuits seek to hold these companies liable for injuries from taking their Tylenol or acetaminophen products.

 Over-the-Counter Tylenol/Acetaminophen During Pregnancy is Unsafe

-If you or a loved one has been diagnosed with autism or ADHD after acetaminophen exposure during pregnancy, you may be entitled to compensation.
-Contact a Tylenol autism lawyer today to discuss your legal options.
+If you or a loved one has been diagnosed with autism or ADHD after exposure to acetaminophen during pregnancy, you may be entitled to compensation.

-Personal injury lawyers are reviewing Tylenol autism lawsuits for families with children with autism or ADHD that may have been caused by acetaminophen exposure during pregnancy.
+Personal injury lawyers are reviewing Tylenol autism lawsuits for families with children with autism or ADHD that may have been caused by exposure to acetaminophen during pregnancy.

 If you or a child has been affected by prenatal exposure to the drug, contact a Tylenol autism lawyer today for a free consultation.
 Filing a Tylenol lawsuit could provide compensation for your damages.